goinnn/jquery.graphviz/README.md

 Testing
 =======

-This jquery plugin has been tested on the browsers: Firefox and Google Chrome
+This jquery plugin has been tested on the browsers: Firefox and Google Chrome:

+<iframe style="width: 100%; height: 300px" src="http://jsfiddle.net/Goin/eexfS/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>